chnm/crdh-jekyll/_essays/v02-12-dance-touring-and-embodied-data.md

 [^7]: Clark, "Performing the Memory of Difference."

-[^8]: McKittrick, *Demonic Grounds*, 21; Bench and Elswit, "Embodied Politics."
+[^8]: McKittrick, *Demonic Grounds*, 21; Bench and Elswit, *Katherine Dunham’s Global Method*.

-[^9]: On stays, see Jimenez Mavillard, "First Things First."
+[^9]: On stays, see Jimènez Mavillard, "First Things First."

-[^10]: Bench and Elswit, "Embodied Politics."
+[^10]: Bench and Elswit, "Katherine Dunham’s Global Method."

 [^11]: Bench and Elswit, "'Checking In'."

-[^12]: See Gigliotti, Masurovsky, and Steiner, "From the Camp to the Road"; Bench and Elswit, "Embodied Politics."
+[^12]: See Gigliotti, Masurovsky, and Steiner, "From the Camp to the Road"; Bench and Elswit, "Katherine Dunham’s Global Method."